$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 MSR headroomS$90/mo — tight

-This file just clears the 30% MSR with thin headroom.
+This couple just scrapes past the 30% MSR with very little headroom.
 Any existing car loan or credit-card minimum eats into that S$90/month buffer fast.
-Income needs to climb to ~S$14,000 gross or the loan quantum needs to drop for a comfortable margin.
-Net cash out at completion: ~S$74,600 (cash component + BSD).
+To get comfortable, income would need to climb to around S$14,000 gross, or the loan amount would need to come down.
+Net cash out at completion is roughly S$74,600 (the cash component plus BSD).

 Three architectural models on navy marble desk — HDB block, Executive Condominium and private condo tower side by side on brass plinths

 Same purchase budget, three very different products.
-Location, MOP commitment, freehold status and upfront cash are the four levers.
+Location, MOP commitment, freehold status and upfront cash are the four things to weigh.

 Dimension$1M HDB$1.4M EC$2M Private Condo